GuillaumeSmaha/cluster-mgr/manual_install/README.md

 ```
 This is necessary because each Gluu instance creates unique inum's under o=gluu, so the servers base directory techinically won't match.
 We delete the brand new databases and replace with our own existing database later.
 We will import database information shortly.

-### 8. Make an accesslog database directory on every server for delta-syncrepl to write logs for entries to:
+### 8. Make an accesslog database directory on every server for delta-syncrepl to write logs for entries to change access rights to slapd.conf since it contains a cleartext password:
 ```
 # mkdir /opt/gluu/data/accesslog_db
 # chown -R ldap.ldap /opt/gluu/data